 Cents per kilometre

-• You can claim up to 5,000 kilometres per year, per vehicle.
-If you travel over 5,000 kilometres, this process isn’t for you.
-You’ll need to use the logbook.
+- You can claim up to 5,000 km per year, per vehicle.
+If you travel over 5,000 km, this process isn’t for you.
+You’ll need to use the logbook to get your correct (reads bigger) tax return.

-• You calculate by multiplying the total business kilometres travelled by the standard rate of 68 cents per kilometre.
-This amount considers all operating expenses, including depreciation.
+- You calculate by multiplying the total business km travelled by the standard rate of 85 cents per km.
+This amount considers all operating expenses, including repairs, insurance, petrol, registration and maintenance.
+Don’t try to add these over and above your existing calculations or you’ll effectively be attempting a double dip!

-• You don’t need written evidence, but you must be able to show you’ve driven the kilometres claimed.
-A diary of work-related journeys (including the kilometres travelled) will do.
+- You don’t need written evidence, but you must be able to show you’ve driven the km claimed.
+A diary of work-related journeys (including the km travelled) will do.

 Logbook for claiming car expenses for business

-• The logbook must record all business journeys made in the car over the 12-week period, noting;
+- The logbook must record all business journeys (as well as personal ones) made in the car over the 12 week period, noting;

-• If you make two or more trips in a row on the same day.
-If so, you can note them as a single entry.
+- If you make two or more trips in a row on the same day you can note them as a single entry.

-• You’ll need to keep all receipts to validate your claim.
-This includes going beyond kilometres travelled and into insurance, registration, servicing and repairs.
+- You’ll need to keep all receipts to validate your claim.
+This includes going beyond km travelled and into insurance, registration, servicing and repairs.

-• Petrol can be guesstimated using the start and end odometer readings, showing the total kilometres travelled.
+- Petrol can be guesstimated using the start and end odometer readings, showing the total km travelled.

 Logbooks are available from newsagents, major department stores and stationery suppliers.
 It’s a great excuse for a trip to Officeworks.
 YAY!
 There are also plenty of vehicle log book templates you can download online.